Morgend/Geometry.Net/README.md

 -
 - to study .NET and it's

-I see no reason to hide it and I share it with the community
+I see no reason to hide it and I share it with the community.